Ecosocialism Conference 2026 30 May at London South Bank University. Hosted by Ecosocialist Action Network

 • Minhaj ul Arifeen (Working Class Climate Alliance)

-• Bob Williams-Findlay, disability rights activist, author of Disability Praxis,
+• Bob Williams-Findlay, disability rights activist, author of Disability Praxis The Body as a Site of Struggle

-• Eric Meier, co-founder of the International Network of Democratic Economic Planners.
+• Eric Meier, co-founder of the International Network for Democratic Economic Planning.

 • Natalie Trevino, Interdisciplinary critical theorist of space exploration, ethics, and anti-colonial political and social theory